samanthahoch/droughtmapping/README.md

 Add the drought data to the map using loadDroughtData.py.
 Use a text editor to open the script and copy everything.
 Paste into the python console in ArcGIS Pro and run.

+## Make your Own Additions

+The basic soil moisture data has been added to the map!
+Now feel free to add whatever data you need to make the map more informative or update the layout to make a better visual.